 Dogs love to chew and scratch, which means your walls and furniture legs can be fair game for a mischievous pup looking to play.

 That’s why it’s important for pet owners to choose paint that has either no or low levels of volatile organic compounds, often referred to in shorthand on paint cans as VOC.
+When choosing pet friendly paints, be sure to check labels.

 These can include ethylene glycol, formaldehyde, methylene chloride and benzene.
 Pet-friendly paints will be marked as such, with wording on the packaging such as “No VOC” or “Low VOC.”